 Consumer spending remains uncertain and our continued profitability is largely dependent on our ability to effectively manage our cost structure, certain elements of which are largely fixed in nature.
 We have experienced, and may experience in the future, increases in the costs of purchasing certain merchandise from suppliers or retail partners as a result of various factors, including supply/demand trends, tariffs and other government regulations, increases in the prices of certain commodities, increases in shipping costs and general economic conditions.
 We have experienced and may experience in the future increases in labor costs as a result of wage inflation for employees in many regions or increased competition for employees as unemployment rates decline.
 We have limited or no control over many of these inflationary forces.
-In addition, due to the competitive environment in our industry and increasing price transparency, we may not be able to recover all or even a portion of such cost increases by increasing our merchandise prices, fees, or otherwise.
-Even if we are able to increase merchandise prices or fees, those cost increases to our customers could result in reduced demand for our products and services.
+In addition, due to the competitive environment in our industry and increasing price transparency, we may not be able to recover all or even a portion of such cost increases by increases to our customers could result in reduced demand for our products and services.
 As a result, the failure to manage our overall cost of operations, labor and benefit rates, advertising and marketing expenses, operating leases, charge-offs due to customer-stolen merchandise, other store expenses or indirect spending could materially and adversely affect our profitability.